ahmetcemil/Zom-Android/README.md

-Zom for Android (previously known as ChatSecure and Gibberbot) is a secure messaging app built on open standards like XMPP/Jabber and OTR encryption.
+...Zom for Android (previously known as ChatSecure and Gibberbot) is a secure messaging app built on open standards like XMPP/Jabber and OTR encryption.

 Learn more at https://zom.im